GIS-sys/DockerLLMNoInternet/README.md

 ### Main script

 Only transfer this if the main.py was changed.
 You don't need to rebuild docker image each time main.py changes

+### In general

+You could just package and deliver the whole src/ folder, but it will be very large in size, so choose wisely

 # Useful info